DataDog/kafka-kit/cmd/topicmappr/README.md

     	ZooKeeper namespace prefix (for Kafka)
 ```

-### How Mapping Works
+## How Mapping Works

-Topicmappr primarily takes two inputs: a topic map (either looked up in ZooKeeper with `--rebuild-topics` or provided literally with `--rebuild-map`) and a list of brokers.
-Topicmappr builds a map that ensures the referenced topics are mapped to the listed brokers.
+Topicmappr primarily takes two inputs: a topic map (either looked up in ZooKeeper by topic name via `--rebuild-topics` or provided explicitly as a string via `--rebuild-map`) and a list of brokers.
+Topicmappr builds a partition placement map that ensures that the referenced topics are mapped to the listed brokers.

-Subsequent executions should always produce the same output map (\*provided the same input; a change in topic state in ZooKeeper yields a different input).
-In order to uphold the intent of "minimal partition movement", topicmappr only maps a partition to a new broker if an existing broker isn't provided in the broker list.
+Subsequent executions should always produce the same output map (\*provided the same input; a change in topic state in ZooKeeper would be a different input).
+In order to minimize movement, topicmappr by default only maps a partition to a new broker if an existing broker isn't provided in the broker list or wasn't found in ZooKeeper.

-For instance, if `test_topic` were initially built on brokers `1001,1002`, a run with `1001,1002,1003,1004` would be a no-op.
+For instance, if all partitions for `test_topic` exist on brokers `1001,1002`, running topicmappr with the provided broker list `1001,1002,1003,1004` would be a no-op.
 An example that can be tested locally using a mock map:

 > $ topicmappr -rebuild-map '{"version":1,"partitions":[{"topic":"test_topic","partition":0,"replicas":[1001,1002]},{"topic":"test_topic","partition":1,"replicas":[1002,1001]},{"topic":"test_topic","partition":2,"replicas":[1001,1002]},{"topic":"test_topic","partition":3,"replicas":[1002,1001]}]}' -brokers=1001,1002,1003,1004 -use-meta=false